-A homemade structure resembling a small booth with curtain walls, a bamboo roof, and ornaments spread out along the ceiling, the sukkah went up every year to commemorate the Feast of Sukkot, a week-long Jewish holiday that kicks off five days after Yom Kippur, the holy day of atonement.
-This year, Sukkot began Wednesday (Oct.
-12) and will conclude on Oct.
+A homemade structure resembling a small booth with curtain walls, a bamboo roof, and ornaments spread out along the ceiling, the sukkah went up every year to commemorate the Feast of the Sukkot, a week-long Jewish holiday that kicks off five days after Yom Kippur, the holy day of atonement.
+This year, Sukkot stretches from Oct.
+12 to Oct.
 19.

 Berman, an energetic 81-year-old with a background in construction, said he began the tradition 11 years ago and has done it every year since as a way to honor his faith and foster an atmosphere of peace.

 "The whole intention of the sukkah is to make other people come in and share in the experience," Berman said.

 This year, this custom will likely come to an end.
 The Palo Alto Housing Corporation, a nonprofit organization that manages 20 affordable-housing properties throughout the city, informed Berman last year that he is no longer allowed to erect the structure in the common area of the 57-unit building.

 The prohibition has forced Berman into an uncomfortable conflict with building management, who he believes is unfairly keeping him from practicing his religion.
 Earlier this month, he informed Georgina Mascarenhas, the director of property management at the Housing Corporation, that he plans to erect the sukkah again this year and included newspaper clips of sukkahs going up in other public areas, including in front of the Capitol building in Washington, D.C.
 Once again, permission was denied.